Julian-Schaefer/Competency-Extraction-API/README.md

 5. `pipenv run python -m flask run` to start the server (for Dev/Debug purposes)
 6. `curl -X POST http://localhost:5000/competencies/initialize` to initialize the Database and Store (takes around 5 Minutes)

+### Running the Unit Tests
+After having executed the prerequisites for Development in General (make sure the database is running), use the following commands to run the tests:

+1. If the database is already initialized: Run `pipenv run pytest tests/ -k 'not initialize'`
+2. If the database is not initialized, to test the initialization: Run `pipenv run pytest tests/ -k 'initialize'`

 ### Clean up Database

 1. `match (a) -[r] -> () delete a, r` to clean up relations